DadaNanjesha/Obstacles-Avoiding-Robot-Simulator-Project/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Contributions Welcome](https://img.shields.io/badge/Contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)

-This project simulates a robot navigating through an environment using Pygame.
-The robot can move, avoid obstacles, and update its position and heading based on sensor inputs.
+Welcome to the **Obstacles Avoiding Robot Simulator Project** :  an interactive simulation that brings robotics and AI to life!
+This project is designed to simulate a robot navigating through a dynamic environment filled with obstacles, using cutting-edge algorithms to avoid collisions.

 ![Robot Simulation](robot_simulation.gif)